A general guide for fishing help in our area.

 General Tackle info.

 For most of our angling a 20/30lb class rod outfit is more than suitable, even for the Blue Sharks.
 Most rods, tackle, traces etc are available on board FoC or at a small nominal cost.
+We expect willfully misused, abused and/or lost equipment to be paid for at cost.

 If in doubt, ask.
 We are here to help.